BitEU/BBC_UNIVAC/README.md

 >SPEAKER
 ```

-**Home Team (Computer)**: The computer randomly selects 9 players from the remaining 81 players.
+After you complete your roster, the computer will randomly select nine players from the remaining 81 for the home team.

-### 3. Game Play
+### STEP 3: WATCH THE GAME

-The game automatically simulates each at-bat with play-by-play commentary:
+The game simulates automatically with play-by-play text:

 ```
 RUTH UP  DOUBLE OVER THIRD